 We know that our mouths are generally loaded with bacteria.
 Scientific studies reveal that the birth of Periodontitis starts with plaque.
-Plaque is usually a type of gluey, colorless structure or layer.
+Plaque is usually a type of gluey, colourless structure or layer.
 It develops from bacteria together with mucus and a wide range of food particles.
-Visit the dentist at the right moment!
-Because plaque may get harden enough to transform into tartar and gradually grow into Periodontitis!
+Visit the local dentist at the right moment!
+Because plaque may get hardened enough to transform into tartar and gradually grow into Periodontitis!

 How Is Your Gum Disease Treated?

 The main purpose of gum treatment is to block the infection.
 And this is also done to strengthen the bonding of healthy gums to your teeth.

 The number and level of treatment may vary, as will be depending on –

 - How good you have responded to your previous treatment processes